changsukang/zbx_lxc/README.md

 ## Import a template and link it to a LXC running host
 In the directory you download, there is "zbx_lxc_templates.xml."
 Import it to your Zabbix server and link it to your LXC running host.
-If you use swap in the host and your containers, you have to enable item prototypes whose names are \*.memsw.\*.
+If you use swap in the host and your containers, you have to enable item prototypes: \*.memsw.\*.

 ## Copy env.sh.example to env.sh and edit it
 ```